 - Government regulations affecting the use of the parcel, including but not limited to zoning, building code, environmental, subdivision, and existing improvements;

 Title insurance exceptions are risks that lie outside the scope of insurance coverage, risks related to the parcel.
 Exceptions are found in “Schedule B” of the 2006 ALTA Owner’s Policy following “Schedule A.” Exceptions are of two types: 1) Standard and 2) Special.

 Standard Exceptions are defined as matters unrelated to matters of title.
-Standard Exceptions are called out in a title insurance policy as a matter of clarification.
-Standard exceptions are not strictly speaking matters of title, but matters related to use of the parcel, use being a different matter than title to the property.
-The industry has found it useful to make clear what otherwise can be a confusing and contested area.
+Standard Exceptions are not strictly speaking matters of title, but matters related to the use of the parcel.

 Broadly, Standard Exceptions may include:

 The difference between Standard and Extended title insurance coverage is most often the difference between a policy that does not cover Standard Exceptions and that which does cover them.